-The Canadian-American studies curriculum prepares students for positions in businesses, government, communications and international organizations in the U.S., Canada and other areas of the world.
+The Canadian-American studies curriculum prepares students for positions in firms, agencies and organizations involved with Canada.
 Canadian-American studies combines well with other majors and minors to add depth and international expertise.
-Examples include combining Canadian-American Studies with: environmental science and policy, international business, geography, political science, marketing, communications, history and foreign languages.

-Opportunities for study in Alberta, British Columbia, Ontario, and Québec are available.
+Opportunities for study and internships in Alberta, British Columbia, Ontario, and Québec are available.

 For program advisement, contact Chuck Hart, program manager, phone 360-650-3728, fax 360-650-3995, e-mail: Chuck.Hart@wwu.edu.

 AMIR ABEDI, Political Science.
 Comparative politics, European politics.

 TROY ABEL, Environmental Studies.
 Environmental policy and resolutions.

 DONALD ALPER, Director, Canadian-American Studies.
 Political science.
 Canadian politics/government.

 BIDISHA BISWAS, Political Science.
 Security and counterterrorism.